soffes/blog/published/2007-11-19-goodbye-codeigniter-hello-expressionenginer/goodbye-codeigniter-hello-expressionenginer.markdown

 ---
+tags:
+- php
+- development
+- meta
+- web
+---

-title: Goodbye CodeIgniter.
+# Goodbye CodeIgniter.
 Hello ExpressionEngine
-categories: php development meta web
----

 So today, after moving my musings (or blog if that’s what you want to call it) from my own engine that I wrote in CodeIgniter, to WordPress (which is also fantastic), to nothing, and back to WordPress, I have finally landed in ExpressionEngine.
 Since I am using ExpressionEngine is multiple places now for work related things, I figured it would probably be good to use it on my own to get more familiar with it.